work-saddam/devTinder-web/project_flow.md

 - You should not access other routes without login
 - If token is not present redirect to login page
 - Logout
+- get the feed & add the feed in the store